 The journal is currently edited by Hannah Turner (University of British Columbia) and Alice Stevenson (University College London).
-Email related to the journal can be sent to: email@example.com
+Email related to the journal can be sent to: firstname.lastname@example.org

 - Back issues of Museum Anthropology are available online in the AnthroSource digital portal.
 With issue 30(1), the journal was published concurrently in print form and in AnthroSource.

 - The journal is indexed in Anthropological Index and Anthropological Literature.

 - The journal will be online only beginning in 2023.